symphonicc/multer-azure-blob-storage/README.md

 #### Credentials (Quick tips)

-Your credentials can all be obtained under the Access keys section in the storage account pane in Azure.

-The `connectionString` is prefered.
-If its not provides, please provide `accessKey` and `accountName`.

-You only need to provide one of the two access keys in the `accessKey` field.

-The `accountName` is just the name of your storage account that you've created in Azure.
+`azure ad` is Microsoft's recommended method if possible, please check [Azure Documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-nodejs?tabs=connection-string%2Croles-azure-portal%2Csign-in-azure-cli#authenticate-to-azure-and-authorize-access-to-blob-data) for more details on how to configure the blob storage account.

+If this is not an option, `sas token` authorization allows more granular control of access to blob storage.
+SAS tokens can be generated through the Azure portal for storage accounts.

+A valid connection string can contain a SAS token or the account name/key.

+For explicit account name and access key authentication, provide the access key available through the Azure portal, and the name of the storage account.

-If using the MulterAzureStorage class without passing in any configuration options then the following environment variables will need to be set:
+If using the MulterAzureStorage class without passing in any configuration options then the following environment variables will need to be set or provided in the .env file:
 1. AZURE_STORAGE_CONNECTION_STRING, for the `connectionString`.
 2. AZURE_STORAGE_ACCESS_KEY, for the `accessKey`.
 3. AZURE_STORAGE_ACCOUNT, for the `accountName`.
+4. AZURE_STORAGE_SAS_TOKEN, for the `sasToken`
+5. See [additional documentation] (https://learn.microsoft.com/en-us/javascript/api/overview/azure/identity-readme?view=azure-node-latest#defaultazurecredential) on how to configure your application to securely use Azure AD for blob storage integration.
+In development you must include [one of these sets of credential variables](https://learn.microsoft.com/en-us/javascript/api/overview/azure/identity-readme?view=azure-node-latest#defaultazurecredential) as environment variables or entries in .env file.

 ### Tests
 Not implemented yet